yduwcui/ai-gateway/tests/internal/testopenai/README.md

 ## Overview

-The fake server works by:
+The test server works by:

 1. Automatically loading all pre-recorded API interactions from embedded "cassette" YAML files
 2. Matching incoming requests against recorded interactions based on the `X-Cassette-Name` header